anassaleh98/Group-Activity-Recognition/README.md

 ### Baselines:

 - **B1: Image Classification:**
-    A straightforward image classifier based on ResNet-50, fine-tuned to classify group activities using a single frame from a video clip.
+    A simple image classification approach using a ResNet-50 backbone, fine-tuned to recognize group activities from a single frame of a video clip.
+This model directly predicts the group activity without explicitly considering individual participants.

 - **B3: Fine-tuned Person Classification:**
-    The ResNet-50 CNN model is deployed on each person.
-Feature extraction for each crop 2048 features are pooled over all people and then fed to a softmax classifier to recognize group activities in a single frame.
+    In this setting, the ResNet-50 CNN is applied to each detected person within the frame.
+For each person crop, a 2048-dimensional feature vector is extracted.
+These features are then aggregated across all individuals (via pooling) and passed through a softmax classifier to predict the group activity for the given frame.

 - **B4: Temporal Model with Image Features:**
     A video classifier using ResNet-50 as a feature extractor, followed by an LSTM layer to capture temporal dependencies across 9-frame sequences.